Coelecanth/Project-guideFlyFishing/README.md

 - [![ChatGPT](https://img.shields.io/badge/ChatGPT-grey?logo=chromatic&logoColor=75A99C)](https://chat.openai.com) used to help debug, troubleshoot, and explain things.
 - [![Microsoft Visio](https://img.shields.io/badge/Microsoft_Visio-blue)](https://www.microsoft.com/en-gb/microsoft-365/visio/flowchart-software) Microsoft Visio for creating wireframes and any other diagrams.
 - [![Pygraphviz](https://img.shields.io/badge/Pygraphviz-grey)](https://django-extensions.readthedocs.io/en/latest/graph_models.html)
-Django App extension to generte ERD diagram for cuurent the project.
+Django App extension to generte ERD diagram for current the project.
 - [![Squoosh](https://img.shields.io/badge/Squoosh-grey)](https://squoosh.app/) Squooosh was used to convert the images from jpg to Avif, Also to resize (reduce pixel count) the images to a more manageable size to improve download speed.
 - [![GoogleFonts](https://img.shields.io/badge/GoogleFonts-grey?logo=googlefonts&logoColor=EA4335)](https://squoosh.app/) Google Fonts Google fonts was used to source the fonts that were selected from Fontjoy.
 - [![FontJoy](https://img.shields.io/badge/FontJoy-grey)](https://fontjoy.com/)